Last Updated on August 27, 2020 by queenie mak

 Hours of operation: 5:30 am to 12:30 pm (closed Monday)

 As a Michelin Guide 2019 recommended breakfast place, it certainly does not disappoint!
-Fuhang Soy Milk makes the best traditional breakfast in Taipei.
+Fuhang Soy Milk makes the best Taiwanese breakfast in Taipei.
 They are known for their delicious soy milk (sweet and savoury), and the signature oven-baked thick bread.

 You may be tempted to order everything on the menu.
 Well, because everything tastes delicious.
 If it is your first time there, order a combination of either soy milk with thick bread or soy milk with egg pancake.